-Tim Lowman is head of the firm's Intellectual Property Group and is known as a client-centric, forward-thinking, detail-oriented and personable lawyer.
+Tim Lowman is head of the firm's Intellectual Property Group and a member of its Litigation & Dispute Resolution Group.
+He is known as a client-centric, forward-thinking, detail-oriented and personable lawyer.
 Clients and colleagues recommend him for his consistent excellence in the diverse areas in which he practices.
 He is a Certified Specialist in civil litigation as well as a registered Canadian Trademark Agent, a Certified Arbitrator and a Certified Licensing Professional.

 Tim has more than 35 years of experience as counsel in a broad range of commercial and intellectual property litigation, including patent, trademark, copyright, professional errors and omissions, trade secrets, invention ownership, product liability and employment law claims, in the Ontario Superior Court of Justice, Alberta Court of Queen’s Bench, Federal Court of Canada, Ontario Court of Appeal, Federal Court of Appeal and Supreme Court of Canada.